gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 You can find the compiled binary for this implementation in X86 under `workloads/array_sum/naive-native`.
 You can use this binary to run the program on real hardware.
 **You have to run the native workloads in your local computer.**
+**If a local machine is not available, you might use GitHub Codespace with caution due to noisy measurements.**
 You'd need to recompile the binaries.
 Here is an example of how you could run the binary on native hardware.
 This example sums up an array of size `32768 elements` with `8 threads`.